Improving GAN Training via Feature Space Shrinkage: Method

 We propose a module, termed AdaptiveMix, to shrink the regions of training data in the space represented by a feature extractor $\mathcal{F}$.
 However, it is intractable to directly capture the regions of training data in the feature space.
 Given training samples of a class $c$, our insight is that we can shrink its regions in the feature space by reducing the distance between hard and easy samples in the feature space, where hard samples are regarded as samples that are difficult for networks to classify.
 In other words, we argue that most hard samples are more peripheral than easy ones in the feature space formed by all training samples of a class, which leads the decision boundaries to enlarge the intra-class distance for covering the hard samples.
 Therefore, for class $c$, if we pull hard samples towards easy samples, the regions of training samples of class $c$ can be shrunk in the feature space.
 Therefore, the proposed AdaptiveMix consists of two steps.
 First, AdaptiveMix generates hard samples from the training data.
 Second, our AdaptiveMix reduces the distance between hard and easy samples.

 \textbf{Hard Sample Generation.} A naive manner of finding hard samples is to employ trained networks to evaluate training samples, where samples to which the networks assign the prediction with low confidence are considered as hard ones.
 However, this introduces new issues.
 For example, this requires well-trained networks, which are not always available.
 Instead, we propose a simple way to generate hard samples, inspired by the promising performance of Mixup-based image augmentation methods \cite{zhang2017mixup,guo2019mixup,hong2021stylemix}.
 Recently, various Mixup-based methods were proposed to mix multiple images into a new image.
 Here we employ the vanilla version of Mixup \cite{zhang2017mixup} to generate hard samples for simplicity.
 Let $\mathcal{X}=\{x_i\}_{i=1}^N$ denote $N$ training images, where $x_i$ is the $i$-th training image.
-AdaptiveMix mixes a pair of training images to generate a hard sample following Mixup:
+AdaptiveMix mixes a pair of training images to generate a hard sample following Mixup: where $g(\cdot,\cdot, \lambda)$ is a function linearly combining $x_i$ and $x_j$, $\lambda$ is a hyper-parameter sampled from Beta distribution $\lambda \in \mathbb{B}(\alpha,\alpha)$.